docsforadobe/after-effects-scripting-guide/docs/general/application.md

 #### Description

-True if the Watch Folder dialog box is currently displayed and the application is currently watching a folder for rendering.
+`true` if the Watch Folder dialog box is currently displayed and the application is currently watching a folder for rendering.

 #### Type